rdall96/minecraft-docker/README.md

 All arguments in this file are forwarded to the java process used to run the Minecraft server.
 You can add `-XX:+PrintFlagsFinal` to log all of the JVM parameters at startup.

 ## Issues
 All users are encouraged to report any issues they might run into or suggestions that would improve the experience of using this docker container.
-Simply send an email to [Minecraft Docker - Support](mailto:contact-project+rdall96-minecraft-docker-39680657-issue-@incoming.gitlab.com)
+Simply send an email to [Minecraft Docker - Support](mailto:contact-project+rdall96-minecraft-docker-39680657-issue-@incoming.gitlab.com).

-## Development

-This Minecraft Docker image can easily be used as a starting point for creating your own custom Minecraft container.
-Feel free to download and create modded versions by installing additional components to the image.
-The world file doesn't generate until the container is run for the fist time, so you are good to go.
-Just note that there is a startup script which will act as the entry-point when the container is run.
-This can be found in `/minecraft/start_server.sh` inside the container.